Saturn

 app.run(host='127.0.0.1', port=5000, debug=False)

-As can be seen, we will first send a valid response, and then perform a redirection to http://127.0.0.1:1337/secret
+As can be seen, we will first send a valid response, and then perform a redirection to http://127.0.0.1:1337/secret in order to get the flag using Server-Side Request Forgery (SSRF).

-Now, we need to make this server accessible using ngrok
+Now, we need to make this server accessible using ngrok:

 $ python3 solve.py